mikecurtis1/Hierarchy/README.md

         )
 ```

-Below are the tag rankings in descending order.
+Below are the tag rankings of that particular item in descending order.

 ```
 Array